 The Canadian dairy industry is famous for the superior genetic quality of its herd as well as its strong dairy cattle genetic evaluation and improvement programs.
 Canada is at the forefront of innovative use of genetic technologies in dairy cattle breeding.
 Animal DNA profiles are assessed by genomic evaluation for over 60 different traits.
 Genomic evaluations using imputed genotypes (3K and 50K panels) has contributed to a doubling of the rate of genetic progress for key traits.

-Over 75% of Canadian dairy herds are enrolled in milk recording programs.
-Cows recorded in official milk recording programs produced on average 10,292 kg of milk per lactation (305 days) with an average content of 3.95% fat and 3.25% protein.
+Cows recorded in official milk recording programs produced on average 10,519 kg of milk per lactation (305 days) with an average content of 4.02% fat and 3.27% protein.

 The Holstein breed is the most common dairy breed (93% of the dairy herd); Ayrshire, Brown Swiss, Canadienne, Guernsey, Jersey and Milking Shorthorn breeds are also found on Canadian farms.